There is nothing as practical as good theory.

 The participants will be brought to appreciate the constraints of finitudes and technological relations in rates of return.
 In certain circumstances the extraction of an excessive rate of return would systematically reduce employment and the growth of the economy and call for a refreshment via philanthropy of the economic process.

-It is critical that economists at the BEA develop and implement an arrangement of the NIPA which explains the current, purely dynamic, economic process, rather than provides a mere convenient statistical compilation of what accountants report to have happened in the past.
+It is critical that economists at the Bureau of Economic Analysis develop and implement an arrangement of the NIPA which explains the current, purely dynamic, economic process, rather than provides a mere convenient statistical compilation of what accountants report to have happened in the past.

-Let the double-circuited, crossover-balanced, credit-centered Diagram of Rates of Flow become the primary comprehensive diagram for all macroeconomists, replacing the matrices constituting essentially macrostatic models of the economy.
+Let the double-circuited, crossover-balanced, credit-centered Diagram of Rates of Flow become the primary comprehensive diagram for all macroeconomists, replacing a) the tally called Gross Domestic Product and b) the matrices constituting essentially macrostatic models of the economy.
 Let the Diagram be a poster on the office wall of every professor of macroeconomics.

-The Diagram of Rates of Flow is a framework for all of us.
+The Diagram of Rates of Flow represents a dynamic framework of flows for all of us.
 To the practical Uses of explanation bulleted above, we add additional practical Uses:

-- In the light of the implications of that diagram’s generalized scheme and by the time series of explanatory functional flows we can measure and explain the evolution of equilibrated or disequilibrated combinations of flows in all six diagonal operative channels, plus we can measure their equilibrated or disequilibrated interaction with the flows in the eight horizontal and vertical channels of responsible and irresponsible borrowing and lending
+- In the light of the implications of that Diagram’s generalized scheme and by the time series of explanatory functional flows we can measure and explain the evolution of equilibrated or disequilibrated combinations of flows in all six diagonal operative channels, plus we can measure their equilibrated or disequilibrated interaction with the flows in the eight horizontal and vertical channels of responsible and irresponsible money-supply expansion, savings, lending, and borrowing.

 - We can shine a bright light on the granting of quantities of good and bad credit to whom and for what purpose, so that excesses such as the consumer credit of both the 1990s and early 2000s can be brought to light as they are occurring, can be properly monitored, and can be avoided.